exercism/v3/languages/fsharp/exercises/concept/basics/.docs/after.md

-In F#, a _value_ is everything that has a type and can be defined.
+In F#, everything that has a type and can be defined is known as a _value_.
 That includes booleans, integers and lists, but also functions.
 Integer values are defined as one or more (consecutive) digits and support the [default mathematical operators][operators].

 Assigning a value to a name is referred to as a _binding_.
 [Bindings][bindings] are immutable, which makes them similar to constants in other languages.
 Bindings are defined using the `let` keyword.